40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 12. What is the most important contribution of art to social life/society?

-13. Do you feel to be a responsible factor in a social and cultural context?
+13. Do you feel you are a responsible factor within a social and cultural context?
 How?

 Market